-Use data transfer tools for Azure Stack storage
+Use data transfer tools in Azure Stack Storage

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-Microsoft Azure Stack provides a set of the storage services for disks, blobs, tables, queues, and account management functions.
-You can use a set of Azure storage tools if you want to manage or move data to or from Azure Stack storage.
+Azure Stack provides a set of storage services for disks, blobs, tables, queues, and account management functions.
+Some Azure Storage tools are available if you want to manage or move data to or from Azure Stack Storage.
 This article provides an overview of the available tools.

 Your requirements determine which of the following tools works best for you:

-A storage-specific, command-line utility that you can download to copy data from one object to another object within your storage account, or between storage accounts.
+A storage-specific, command-line utility that you can download to copy data from one object to another object within or between your storage accounts.

 A task-based, command-line shell and scripting language designed especially for system administration.